neonvincent: For posts about geekery and general fandom (Shadow Play Girl)

 [personal profile] nebris

-Unused image for Super Awards post
+Rejected image for EMA Awards post

 [personal profile] neonvincent